Course details

 About Leeds Trinity University

 Our professional Apprenticeships combine part-time study at Leeds Trinity University with workplace training.
 We've been providing outstanding provision in higher education for over 50 years and have significant experience of delivering work-based learning programmes.
-We are located on a beautiful campus just six miles from Leeds city centre with excellent links by road, rail and air.
 We're proud to offer a personal and inclusive university experience that gives everyone the support they need to realise their potential.
 Our teaching staff have extensive and relevant professional experience